semanticdata/obsidian-starter-vault/README.md

 ## © License

 Source code in this repository is available under the [MIT](LICENSE) license.
-You are free to use this code however you see fit.
-That said, some acknowledgement would be well received.